cosmicexplorer/native-mutex/README.md

 # THIS CODE LOOKS AWFUL

 True.
 Ideally there'd be a lot more inheritance to conform to principles of good software engineering.
 However, I'm not too familiar with v8 or its C++ API and it seemed easier to do it this way.
-If there are any bugs in the the approximately five lines of code in this repo, and you actually use this, definitely contact me.
+If there are any bugs in the approximately five lines of code in this repo, and you actually use this, definitely contact me.